Revel in nature and the environment by staying in one of the charming agrotourism hotels in Cyprus to discover the secret side of the island.

 You can choose from mountain villages in the Polis/Paphos regions with breathtaking views over the Akamas peninsula or the pine forest or head much higher towards the Troodos mountains for a unique holiday experience in the cooler atmosphere above 800m.

 Tip: Book early for your chosen dates at my suggested agrohotels as most agrotourism hotels in Cyprus only have a small number of rooms and those with the best views sell out quickly!

 Here's my pick of favourite traditional hotels in Cyprus.

-If you love walking, cycling, archeology and old-fashioned traditions, take a look at the Ambelikos Hotel
+If you love walking, cycling, archaeology and old-fashioned traditions, take a look at the Ambelikos Hotel.

 The wonderful Ayii Anargyri Natural Healing Spa hotel is the largest of the agrotourism hotels in Cyprus and is styled to look like a Cypriot monastery.
 Set in the beautiful Miliou valley, between Paphos and Polis, the hotel has 150 rooms and is the perfect retreat for outdoor enthusiasts, yogis or just those who want to seclude themselves in private luxury.

 I personally love the health and wellness spa with sulphur spring pool, although I can't afford to go there that often!

 I love the feel of old-fashioned places to stay with a modern touch inside.

 Stou Kir Yianni is a gorgeous little hotel with seven rooms tucked away in a back street in the charming village of Omodhos.
 The village lies underneath the bigger Troodos resort of Platres and has several excellent tavernas, including the one at the hotel, a museum and lots of backstreets with vendors selling Cypriot specialities.